Baron of Muirton: Munro Fergusons

 On 3 November 1817, an Instrument of Sasine (in Latin) was recorded in favor of Hugh Andrew Johnstone Munro for the Barony of Muirton.
 He was later designed Hugh Andrew Johnstone Munro of Novar and Muirton and was well known as an art collector.
 Upon his death his lands and titles fell to his cousin, Robert Munro Ferguson of Novar and Muirton.
 His son, Ronald Crauford Munro Ferguson of Novar and Muirton was granted by Queen Victoria a Crown Charter of Confirmation on 18 July 1870 for the Barony of Muirton.

 Munro Ferguson served in the Army in India until 1884 and upon returning to Britain was elected to Parliament.
 He represented Ross and Cromarty and then Leith Burghs until 1914.
 Before the outset of WWI he accepted the post of Governor General of Australia, which he held until 1920.
 He was then elevated to the Peerage as Viscount Novar, of Raith in county Fife and Novar in the county of Ross.
 Upon returning from Australia, he was named Secretary of State for Scotland.
 He served in the House of Lords and on the board of directors of several companies.
 Upon his death in 1934, his lands and estates, including Muirton, were transferred to a family owned company and as noted above, most of the land became RAF Kinloss.
 The title Viscount Novar ended and the title Baron of Muirton became "dormant".

 Current Baron of Muirton

 The current holder of the title is the M. Hon.
 Dr. Richard Bruce Culbert of Muirton, 32nd Baron of Muirton.
-The title has been held since 2019 by assignation based upon the Crown Charter of 1870.
-He is descended from the Bruces, the Cuthberts of Castlehill and the Roses of Kilravock and is also related to the Robertsons and Abbot Robert Reid.
+The title has been held since 2019 by purchase based upon the Crown Charter of 1870.
+He claims descent from the Bruces, the Cuthberts of Castlehill and the Roses of Kilravock and also connections to the Robertsons and Abbot Robert Reid.

-He is married to Lady Kristi Dawn Culbert, Baroness of Muirton and their children are;
+He is married to Lady Kristi Dawn Culbert, Baroness of Muirton, and their children are;